OathPros/COMP3/source/controls/checkboxes.rst

 .. image:: ../img/screenshots/checkbox.png

-Checkboxes are used to show or change a setting.
+Checkboxes allow users to control binary options or properties.
+In general, :doc:`swiches <switches>` are preferred to check boxes.
+However, in some situations a check box may be more suitable.

 Guidelines
 ----------